-- Making sure pubs, bars and restaurants are run safely. - Making sure venues stick to relevant government COVID guidance. - Supporting rollout of the NHS COVID app. - Making sure people stick to COVID guidance when they're out.
+- Making sure pubs, bars and restaurants are run safely. - Making sure venues stick to relevant government COVID-19 guidance. - Supporting launch of the NHS COVID-19 app. - Making sure people stick to COVID-19 guidance when they're out.

-- Raising awareness of the NHS test and trace app and the venue check-in facility in use - Create information for the public about the safety measures they should expect from establishments they are visiting
+- Raising awareness of the NHS Test and Trace app and the venue check-in facility in use - Information for the public about the safety measures they should expect from establishments they are visiting

-· Create information to advise businesses on what measures to put in place in order to operate in a Covid compliant way
+• Information to advise businesses on what measures to put in place in order to operate in a COVID-19 compliant way

-• Developing sector specific messaging alongside partners and MCC teams (Cityco, Licensing, Enforcement) • Working with partners and MCC teams to understand pressure points • Sharing messages across networks
+- Developing sector specific messaging alongside partners and Manchester City Council teams (Cityco, Licensing, Enforcement) - Working with partners and Council teams to understand pressure points - Sharing messages across networks

-Key Messages:

-- COVID's on the rise.
-Follow these guidelines to run COVID-secure. - Stay safe in pubs, bars and restaurants - checking they have the right measures in place - Report concerns about places not following safety rules.
+- Key Messages: - COVID-19 is on the rise.
+Follow these guidelines to be COVID-secure. - Stay safe in pubs, bars and restaurants - checking they have the right measures in place - Report concerns about places not following safety rules.